aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/keeping-tables-and-rows-from-breaking-across-pages/_index.md

-﻿---
+---
-title: Keeping Tables and Rows from Breaking across Pages in Java
+title: Keeping Tables and Rows from Breaking across Pages
 second_title: Aspose.Words for Java
 articleTitle: Keeping Tables and Rows from Breaking across Pages
 linktitle: Keeping Tables and Rows from Breaking across Pages